gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 {{{example url="../webgl-2d-geometry-matrix-transform-with-projection.html" }}}

-Before we move on let's simplifiy a little bit.
+Before we move on let's simplify a little bit.
 While it's common to generate various matrices and separately multiply them together it's also common to just multiply them as we go.
 Effectively we could functions like this